zhousarah/azure-compute-docs/articles/virtual-machines/automatic-extension-upgrade.md

  Automatic Extension Upgrade has the following features:

-- Supported for Azure VMs and virtual machine scale sets.
+- Azure VMs and virtual machine scale sets are supported.
 - Upgrades are applied in an availability-first deployment model.
-- For a virtual machine scale set, no more than 20% of the scale set virtual machines upgrades are in a single batch.
+- For a virtual machine scale set, no more than 20% of the scale set VM upgrades are in a single batch.
 The minimum batch size is one VM.
-- Works for all VM sizes, and for both Windows and Linux extensions.
+- All VM sizes and both Windows and Linux extensions are compatible.
-- Option to opt out of automatic upgrades at any time.
+- Automatic upgrades are optional at any time.
-- Automatic Extension Upgrade can be enabled on virtual machine scale sets of any size.
+- Virtual machine scale sets of any size are enabled.
 - Each supported extension is enrolled individually.
 You can choose which extensions to upgrade automatically.
-- Supported in all public cloud regions.
+- All public cloud regions are supported.

 ## How does Automatic Extension Upgrade work?